hsinpolab/ccpppy2025-slides/README.md

 The year is 2025 (or 114-1).

-This is a repository for "slides"/"lecture notes".
+This is a repository for "slides" = "lecture notes".

 For the first lecture, you are looking for `0903.ipynb`.